-Apprenticeships combine practical training in a job with study.
-As an apprentice you’ll work alongside experienced staff, gain job-specific skills, earn a wage and get holiday pay, and study towards a related qualification.
+Apprenticeships combine studying with practical training in a job.
+As an apprentice you’ll work alongside experienced staff, gain job-specific skills, earn a wage, get holiday pay, and study towards a related qualification.

 Middlesbrough Community Learning offers two levels of apprenticeships - intermediate (level 2) and advanced (level 3).

-All apprentices undergo a maths and English assessment prior to commencement of their training programme.
+All apprentices take a maths and English test before starting their training programme.

 - Anyone aged 16 and over, subject to eligibility

 - Apprentices must be employed for a minimum of 30 hours per week.

 An employer must enter into an agreement with Middlesbrough Community Learning and the apprentice, confirming their commitment to the apprentice and their programme of learning.

 An apprentice will regularly attend the training centre to achieve the knowledge requirement of their programme.
 Apprentices are also observed in their workplace so staff can confirm they have the correct skills and knowledge.
 This forms an integral part of the apprenticeship qualification.